cpatrickalves/scraping-ebay/README.md

 *scrapy crawl ebay -o products.csv*

 You can change the output format to JSON or XML by change the output file extension (ex: *products.json*).

+The default search string is *nintendo switch console* and it can be changed in the command line with the *-a* flag.
+For example, to search to *Xbox one X* you can use:

+*scrapt crawl ebay -o products.csv -a search="Xbox one X"*